List of master's degrees in North America: Archival Studies

 The Master of Archival Studies degree is awarded following completion of a program of courses in archival science, records management and preservation.
 The degree was first offered at the University of British Columbia (Canada), and is currently offered at Clayton State University (Georgia).
 The Master of Archives and Records Administration is offered by San Jose State University (California).

 Bioinformatics

 The Master of Science in Bioinformatics degree builds on a background in biology and computing.
 Students learn how to develop software tools for the storage and manipulation of biological data.
 Graduates typically work in the biotechnology or pharmaceutical industries or in biomedical research.
 The career prospects are excellent.

-MS in Bioinformatics programs include Georgia Tech, IUPUI, among others.

 Biomedical Sciences

-The Master of Biomedical Sciences (MBS) degree prepares students to be highly competitive candidates for medical schools, related health professions, and other biomedical careers.
+The Master of Biomedical Sciences (MBS) degree prepares students for medical schools, related health professions, and other biomedical careers.
 The curriculum integrates graduate level human biological sciences with skill development in critical thinking, communication and teamwork.

+Broadcast Journalism

+The Master of Broadcast Journalism (MBJ) degree prepares students for reporting and journalism in television and radio broadcasting, i.e. on the scene reporting and newsroom newscasting and meteorology.